spamegg1/reviews/README.md

 ### <a name="ostep"></a> Operating Systems: Three Easy Pieces
 http://pages.cs.wisc.edu/~remzi/OSTEP/

+This is a textbook, not a course.
+But it became a course and replaced Hack the Kernel in OSSU.
+I read this whole book and did all of its exercises since HtK totally sucked and I could not understand anything.

+The book is written in a very friendly, conversational style.
+It makes all kinds of otherwise difficult research papers very easy to understand.
+The author really has a gift here.
+The chapters are usually very short.
+You can download code for the homework assignments at the end of each chapter.
+Many of these are simply reading text output that describes a situation (assembly code, multiple threads executing, disk I/O etc.) and answering questions about them.
+A few of the exercises require you to write some code.

+You should definitely type the C code snippets in each chapter by hand.
+The book spends a few chapters to teach you the C thread API (which HtK DID NOT!).
+You can even compile and run these code snippets on your machine.
+The book covers A LOT of things.
+It's split into 3 easy pieces: Virtualization (deals with process API, system calls, kernel traps/context switches, Scheduling Theory and algorithms, virtual memory systems, paging), Concurrency (threads, synchronization primitives like semaphores, condition variables, locks) and Persistence (data/file/I/O systems).
+The book is long but very very easy to read.
+I finished the first two of the three easy pieces in about a month.

-*Spam's recommendation:* This is THE book if you want to understand operating systems.
+*Spam's recommendation:* Look no further.
+This is THE BOOK if you want to understand operating systems.
+It's OK if you don't.

 ### <a name="mit6001x"></a> Intro to CS and Programming with Python
 https://www.edx.org/course/introduction-computer-science-mitx-6-00-1x-10

 This is probably the best intro course ever.
 This is much gentler than CS50 as an intro class, obviously.
 I took it one year into my studies, because it got added to the OSSU curriculum one year after I started, and I wanted to do it for completeness.
 Obviously at that point I was not a beginner so this course was very easy and fun.
 I think it took me 6 days.
 It went so quickly because I was having so much fun.

 Although it was easy for me, it's not so easy from a beginner's perspective.
 I found the challenge level to be just right.
 Even with 1 year experience, the assignments made me think for a bit.
 It packs a lot into just 6-7 weeks and finds a perfect balance of programming and computer science, theory and practice.
-Starts all the way from the beginning, basic data types, integers, strings, lists, dictionaries and so on... then includes the big-O notation and runtime analysis of basic sorting algorithms, object-oriented programming, even data visualization.
+Starts all the way from the beginning, basic data types, integers, strings, lists, dictionaries and so on... then includes bisection search, the big-O notation and runtime analysis of basic sorting algorithms, object-oriented programming, even data visualization.
 The instructor Eric Grimson is very nice.
 Friendly and good at explaining things.

+Assignments were: finding a longest substring, a Hangman game, a dictionary word-guessing game (with an AI opponent!), decoding secret encoded messages, and some others.
+There is a timed Midterm exam and a timed Final exam.
+I think I was given 8 hours to finish them.
+I finished in less than 1 hour.

 *Spam's recommendation:* TAKE THIS!
 BEST intro course ever.
 Ignore the other "intro/beginner" stuff like Py4e or Fundamentals of Computing (nothing against those courses).